-It should be noted, however, that for these same shareholders and except in special circumstances, the whole of the dividend will be subject to the one-off, flat-rate withholding tax at the overall rate of 30% and will only be subject to progressive income tax, with the possible application of the above-mentioned 40% allowance, for certain shareholders who chose this option when they registered to make their annual income tax return.
+It should be noted, however, that for these same shareholders and except in special circumstances, the whole of the dividend will be subject to the one-off, flat-rate withholding tax at the overall rate of 30% and will only be subject to progressive income tax, without applying the above-mentioned 40% allowance, for certain shareholders who chose this option when they registered to make their annual income tax return.

-A repayment of paid-in capital amounting to €37,494,700.30, i.e. €1.68 per share;
+Constitutes repayment of paid-in capital amounting to €37,891,144.70, i.e. €1.70 per share.

-This dividend will be paid on 22 April 2020, with an exdividend date of 26 March 2020.
+This dividend will be paid on 29 April 2021, with an exdividend date of 1 April 2021.

 If, at the time the dividend was paid, the Company held some of its own shares, the amounts corresponding to dividends not paid in respect of these shares would be allocated to the "Other Reserves" account.

-In accordance with the provisions of Article 243 bis of the French General Tax Code (the "CGI"), it is reiterated that the dividends for the last three financial years were as follows:
+In accordance with the provisions of Article 243 bis of the French General Tax Code, it is reiterated that the dividends for the last three financial years were as follows:

-Portion of the Portion of

-dividend the dividend

-Financial Dividend eligible for the not eligible

-Financial 40% for the 40%

-year ended paid per allowance allowance

-ended share referred to in referred to in

-Art.
-158 3 2° Art.
-158 3 2°
+Financial year ended Dividend paid per share Portion of the dividend eligible for the 40 % allowance referred to in Art.
+158 3 2° CGI Portion of the dividend not eligible for the 40 % allowance referred to in Art.
+158 3 2° CGI

-of the CGI of the CGI

-31/12/2016 €0.396 €0 €0.396

-()

-31/12/2017 €0.664 €0 €0.664
+31/12/2017 €0.664 () €0 €0.664

-()

 31/12/2018 €1.35 €0.21 €1.14

+31/12/2019 €0.22 () €0.04 €0.18

-(\) The balance of the amounts distributed by the General Shareholders' Meeting of 23 March 2017 (4th Resolution), i.e. €0.524 per share, is treated for tax purposes as a recapitalisation within the meaning of Article 112 1° of the French General Tax Code and therefore does not constitute distributed income within the meaning of the provisions of Article 243 bis of that Code.
+() The balance of the amounts distributed by the General Shareholders' Meeting of 22 March 2018 (4th Resolution), i.e. €0.356 per share, is treated for tax purposes as a recapitalisation within the meaning of Article 112 1° of the French General Tax Code and therefore does not constitute distributed income within the meaning of the provisions of Article 243 bis of that Code.

-(\\) The balance of the amounts distributed by the General Shareholders' Meeting of 22 March 2018 (4th Resolution), i.e. €0.356 per share, is treated for tax purposes as a recapitalisation within the meaning of Article 112 1° of the French General Tax Code and therefore does not constitute distributed income within the meaning of the provisions of Article 243 bis of that Code.
+() The balance of the amounts distributed by the General Shareholders' Meeting of 19 March 2020 (4th Resolution), i.e. ≤ 1.68 per share, is treated for tax purposes as a recapitalisation within the meaning of

+Article 112 1° of the French General Tax Code and therefore does not constitute distributed income within the meaning of the provisions of Article 243 bis of that Code.